mehrdad-h/scripts/README.md

-# scripts
+# Scripts
-Installation/Usage Scripts for different Tasks
+Installation/Usage scripts for different Tasks

+To use the scripts, go (cd) to your desired folder and run:

+bash script_name.sh

+where script_name is the filename of the script